 Another reason might be that your baking powder/soda is old and that they don’t have leavening power anymore.
 To test if your baking powder or soda is old, take a pinch of them and put in a little plate, drop a little vinegar.
 If it bubbles up then your baking powder/soda is good, and if not it’s time to buy a new one.

 To make sure that your loaf will rise nicely, don’t forget to add the apple cider vinegar as the acidity of it activates baking soda!

 You can make it oil-free by swapping the same amount of vegetable oil with nut butter.
 I used almond butter and it gave the loaf a wonderful flavour and texture!
 If using nut butter, increase the amount of soy milk to ~1/3cup(80ml) because nut butter is thicker than vegetable oil.

 If you would like it to be oil-free and nut-free as well, you can simply replace the vegetable oil with the same amount of pumpkin puree or apple sauce.
 In this case, your loaf may have a little denser and drier texture due to the absence of any fat, but otherwise it tastes as delicious.

 If substituting vegetable oil, you may also need to adjust the baking time.
 Do the toothpick check after 50 mins and if it’s still undone, bake for another 5-10 mins.

 Can I make it gluten-free?

 Yes you can!
-Use 1:1 gluten-free flour or white rice flour in place of plain flour to make it gluten-free.
+Use 1:1 gluten-free flour in place of plain flour to make it gluten-free.
 The texture of the final product may be slightly denser, but otherwise it’s as delicious.

 You will LOVE this vegan pumpkin bread because it’s: